mireu-san/the-seed/README.md

 4. Portfolio link page
 5. contact page

+# Something I could do better:
+1. Use functioning programming > use less class

 # Agile methodology
 1. Welcome screen (act as welcome page)
 - As a visitor, I want to move on to the main screen.
 - As a developer, I need to set up main screen.

 ### To do that,
 - Separated page, background image, transition effect.
 - render it from index.tsx.
 Make a new file call 'welcome.tsx'.
 Try using styled components first.'